img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Competence and training

-Competencies specific to the principal designer are set out under the standard BSI PAS 8671, which is out for public consultation, due to publish this summer.
+Competencies specific to the principal designer are set out under the standard BSI PAS 8671.

 It defines minimum requirements for: legal framework and compliance; design co-ordination and integration; design risk management; design project management; design team facilitation and orchestration; information creation and maintenance, including the golden thread; communication and co-operation; and appropriate behaviour.

-A programme to develop an RIBA certification scheme and a register for the principal designer, based on BSI PAS 8672, got under way in May and is expected to reproduce certain features from the established conservation architect specialist register.
+An RIBA certification scheme and a register for the principal designer, based on BSI PAS 8672, it reproduces certain features from the established conservation architect specialist register to give clients clarity and confidence in these skills.

 Architects in more general design roles also face greater scrutiny.
 The act places a duty of competence on anyone carrying out design or building work to have the relevant skills, knowledge, experience and behaviours for their role.